karthicksakkaravarti/coder/readme.md

 ## Contributing

-Contributions to improve the HTML generator are welcome.
+Contributions to improve the Coeder are welcome.
 Please follow these steps:

 1. Fork the repository
 2. Create a new branch (`git checkout -b feature/your-feature-name`)